centaurus22/ruhrpottmetaller-editor/README.md

 * Mark bands whose concerts should not be exported.

 ## Technology
-The software does not have any special needs.
-A reasonably current version of PHP, the web server and MySQL or MariaDB should do the job.
-It is best to try it out.

-These versions are known to work:
+These software versions are the minimum requirements and are known to work:
-* PHP 7.4
+* PHP 8.0
-* Apache 2.5
+* Apache 2.4
 * MariaDB 10.4 or MySQL 8.0

+Needed PHP extensions:
+* mbstring
+* mysqli

 ## Installation
 To install the software the following steps are necessary: